Dinhtien0704/Butterpath/README.md

 - Built with [LangChain DeepAgents](https://github.com/langchain-ai/deepagents)
 - Uses Google Maps Platform APIs
 - Powered by Tavily Research API
-- LLM support via Anthropic Claude and OpenAI GPT-4

-## Sharing with LangChain

-This project is designed to be shared with the LangChain community as a reference implementation of DeepAgents.
-The code demonstrates:

-- Multi-agent coordination with specialized subagents
-- Tool integration (Google Maps, Tavily, File System)
-- Streaming responses and progress tracking
-- Real-world production considerations (cost optimization, error handling)
-- Clean separation between UI, orchestration, and AI layers

 Feel free to use this as a template for your own DeepAgent projects.